Honors Tracks

 Purpose and objectives

-The knowledge acquired during the Honors Track in Allergy and Clinical Immunology (HTACI) is intended to allow the students to understand how the major allergic and immuno-rheumatological diseases are diagnosed and managed and to provide tools for continuous scientific update through the literature.
+The knowledge acquired during the Honors Track in Allergy and Clinical Immunology (Immunotrack) is intended to allow the students to understand how the major allergic and immuno-rheumatological diseases are diagnosed and managed and to provide tools for continuous scientific update through the literature.
 The course should help the students understand their vocation towards the practice of allergy and clinical immunology,

 Organization